cpojer/expo-docs/versions/unversioned/guides/exp-cli.md

 Options:

-  -s, --send-to [dest]   A phone number or e-mail address to send a link to -c, --clear            Clear the React Native packager cache -a, --android          Opens your app in Expo on a connected Android device -i, --ios              Opens your app in Expo in a currently running iOS simulator on your computer -m, --host [mode]      tunnel (default), lan, localhost.
+  -s, --send-to [dest]   A phone number or e-mail address to send a link to -c, --clear            Clear the Metro cache
+  -a, --android          Opens your app in Expo on a connected Android device -i, --ios              Opens your app in Expo in a currently running iOS simulator on your computer -m, --host [mode]      tunnel (default), lan, localhost.
 Type of host to use. "tunnel" allows you to view your link on other networks